marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 UNIQUE ("foo");
 ```

-This constraint will prevent multiple rows of having the same value stored in
+This constraint will prevent multiple rows having the same value stored in
-their `foo` columns.
+the `foo` column.

 However, this operation acquires an `ACCESS EXCLUSIVE` lock, blocking all reads
-and writes to the table which may cause downtime.
+and writes to the table until it's finished.

 If you are adding a unique constraint to a large table, the amount of time
 spent to create the constraint might be prohibitive.